-Twentieth-century relations between health and the role of the environment in ideas of human and animal health also varied by time.
-As noted above, the acceptance of germs as causal agents diverted attention away from the environmental factors that influenced the emergence, spread and clinical impacts of disease.
-This shift was accentuated by development of vaccines and antibiotics.
-These were so successful in the West that, despite a few opposing voices, by the 1960s and 1970s it was widely believed the conquest of infectious disease was in sight.
-From the 1980s, this optimism was dashed by the emergence and re-emergence of infectious diseases like AIDS, Ebola and BSE, which reinforced the connections between the health of humans, animals and the environment (Anderson, 2004).
-A different disease trajectory occurred in certain colonial and post-colonial settings where infectious diseases remained a problem and the role of the environment could not be ignored.
-Investigations were approached in a more ecological fashion, as seen in the study of trypanosomiasis during the first half of the century.
-A highly ecological set of investigations resulted which drew on entomology, medicine, veterinary medicine and agricultural science to generate a dynamic picture of the disease (Tilley, 2011).
+Twentieth-century relations between health and the environment were similarly characterized by variability and ambiguity.
+By enabling the targeted control of infectious agents, the development of vaccines and antibiotics diverted attention away from the environmental factors that influenced their emergence, spread and clinical impacts.
+These interventions were so successful in the West that despite a few opposing voices, by the 1960s and 1970s it was widely believed the conquest of infectious disease was in sight (Anderson, 2004).
+In certain colonial and post-colonial settings where infectious diseases remained a problem, however, the environment could not be ignored.
+In the case of trypanosomiasis during the first half of the century, a highly ecological set of investigations resulted which drew on entomology, medicine, veterinary medicine and agricultural science to generate a dynamic picture of the disease (Tilley, 2011).

-The integration of human and animal health within colonial and post-colonial settings was further driven by the elevation of development as an economic and political priority (Staples, 2006).
-In 1948, as part of an international drive to improve human health through disease control and better nutrition, the WHO set up a Veterinary Public Health (VPH) unit within its Division of Communicable Diseases (WHO, 1958b).
-Headed by the American Martin Kaplan, who had degrees in veterinary medicine and public health, it developed close relations with the Food and Agriculture Organization (FAO), other UN agencies and the World Organisation for Animal Health (OIE) (Kaplan, 1953).
-A series of joint WHO/ FAO meetings in the 1950s led to collaborative programmes on zoonoses, meat hygiene and veterinary education.
-It also brought a working definition of VPH as comprising 'all the community efforts influencing and influenced by the veterinary medical arts and sciences applied to the prevention of diseases, protection of life and promotion of the well-being and efficiency of man' (WHO/FAO, 1951).
+The elevation of development as an economic and political priority made colonial and post-colonial settings important to the integration of human and livestock health and nutrition (Staples, 2006).
+In 1948, as part of an international drive to improve human health through disease control and better nutrition, the WHO set up a VPH unit within its Division of Communicable Diseases (WHO, 1958).
+Headed by the American Martin Kaplan, who had degrees in veterinary medicine and public health, it developed close relations with the Food and Agriculture Organization of the United Nations (FAO), other UN agencies, and the Office International des Epizooties (OIE) (Kaplan, 1953).
+A series of joint WHO/FAO meetings in the 1950s led to collaborative programmes on zoonoses, meat hygiene and veterinary education.
+It also brought a working definition of VPH as comprising 'all the community efforts influencing and influenced by the veterinary medical arts and sciences applied to the prevention of diseases, protection of life, and promotion of the wellbeing and efficiency of man' (WHO/FAO, 1951).

-In framing animal health as a crucial problem of human health and development, the FAO and WHO positioned veterinarians, trained and working within public health, as vital to realizing these goals.
+In framing animal health as a crucial problem of human health and development, the FAO and WHO positioned veterinarians, trained and working within public health, as vital to realizing these goals (Bresalier, 2018).
 However, most countries lacked such personnel (WHO/FAO, 1956), therefore establishing new education and training programmes became a key focus.
-Through the 1950s and 1960s, WHO and FAO acted to support and fund veterinary and VPH education in the developing world (WHO/FAO, 1975).
+Through the 1950s and 1960s, the WHO and FAO acted to support and fund veterinary and VPH education in the developing world.
 These activities relied on expertise drawn from the USA, which led the post-war development of VPH at national, state and local levels, as well as internationally through the Pan-American Health Bureau (PAHB).
 The leading figure in these initiatives was James H. Steele (Steele, 2008).
-Trained in both veterinary medicine and public health, he was a prodigy of the Swiss-American veterinary pathologist Karl F. Meyer, himself a vocal proponent of the integration of human and animal medicine.
-It was Meyer who established the Hooper Foundation as a worldleading research centre on zoonoses and food safety.
+Trained in both veterinary medicine and public health, he was a prodigy of the Swiss-American veterinary pathologist Karl M. Meyer, himself a vocal proponent of the integration of human and animal medicine.
+It was Meyer who established the Hooper Foundation as a world-leading research centre on zoonoses and food safety.